-Dublin City University's Institute of Education are delighted, with the support of Donegal ETB and MSLETB to offer our Graduate Diploma in Guidance Counselling as an outreach programme in Sligo.
+Dublin City University's Institute of Education are delighted to offer our Graduate Diploma in Guidance Counselling as an outreach programme in Kilkenny.

 Students are selected on the basis of:

 - Professional experience (three years' full or part time experience in a field broadly related to guidance is desirable).

 - Capacity to demonstrate at interview a vision and understanding of the role of the guidance counsellor, potential as a guidance counsellor to work with clients in response to their personal, educational and career needs and a willingness to commit to the demands of the programme.